Top 3 Factors Leading to Success in Life and Business

 In my personal experience, I’ve found that applying these factors helps me achieve my goals better than anything else I’ve ever tried.

 Top 3 Success Factors in Life and Business

 Of all the success factors, I consider honesty the most important to reaching professional and personal success.

 Honesty covers a broad spectrum of topics, from dealing with others (customers & employees, friends & family) and even yourself.

 Think about other people and be honest

-If you aren’t honest with your customers for example, you might get away with it in the short term.
+If you aren’t honest with your customers, you might get away with it in the short term.

 This can have disastrous consequences for your business.

-After all, if your customers catch you in one lie, they’ll start to wonder how many others you’ve told them.
+After all, if your customers catch you in one lie, they’ll wonder how many others you’ve told them.

-Pretty soon, you’ll find yourself without customers as they start to go elsewhere and tell all their friends and family why they’re doing so.
+Pretty soon, you’ll find yourself without customers as they go elsewhere and tell all their friends and family why they’re doing so.